 Not only do the essential oils quickly break down, but mixing essential oils and water together and spraying around your home is a bad idea because some oils will ruin furniture, cause skin irritations, and are toxic to animals.

-- DON’T use moth balls.
-Research by Rutgers University concluded that moth balls should not be used to control bed bugs.
-Although they might kill a few adult bed bugs, they had no effect against eggs and nymphs.
+- DON’T use mothballs.
+Research by Rutgers University concluded that mothballs should not be used to control bed bugs.
+Although they might kill a few adult bed bugs, they had no effect on eggs and nymphs.

 - DON’T use dryer sheets.
 Dryer sheets do not keep bed bugs away.
 This is a total myth and there is no evidence that they repel bed bugs.